 I’ll let the description speak for itself (emphasis mine):

-"…sound better than the original?"
-Really? how is this even physically (or conceptually) possible?
-Now, I’m pretty into my audio quality (although obviously not video quality, because I use $1.65 HDMI cables ), but I’m nowhere near the type of nut that buys this type of thing.
-I really thought this was a joke when I first saw it – but it’s apparantly for real.
-Someone, please call James Randi .
+Sound better than the original?
+Really!
+How is this even physically (or conceptually) possible?
+Now, I’m pretty into my audio quality (although obviously not video quality, because I use $1.65 HDMI cables), but I’m nowhere near the type of nut that buys this type of thing.
+I really thought this was a joke when I first saw it – but it’s apparently for real.

-I’m still wondering which crazy audio device is the biggest audio snake oil around (send me your nominations!), but I still don’t think it could hold a candle to this little piece of technology.
+I’m still wondering which crazy audio device is the biggest audio snake oil around ( Send your nominations!), but I still don’t think it could hold a candle to this little piece of technology.

 They also go on to say: